 To create a standard calculated metric

-- Select the Standard calculated metric option.
+- Click Standard calculated metric.

 - If you want to add any metrics or attributes to your formula, choose them from the Select a field drop-down list or select Explore's auto-complete suggestion when manually typing.
 For more information on including metrics and attributes in your formulas, see Adding metrics and attributes to your formula.

-- If you want to add any functions to your formula, click the Add button underneath Functions or select Explore's auto-complete suggestion when manually typing.
+- If you want to add functions to your formula, click the Add button underneath Functions or select Explore's auto-complete suggestion when manually typing.
 For more information on adding functions to your formula, see Adding functions.
 For a full list of all available functions, see Formula writing resources.

 - Check Compute separately if your formula is using existing calculated metrics and attributes, and you do not want to affect their calculations.